openedx/edx-documentation/en_us/open_edx_release_notes/source/nutmeg.rst

 The Course Authoring MFE is available as an experimental feature, but support for theming, internationalization and path-based deployments are incomplete.
 It will be supported in the next release, Olive.

-The Course Authoring MFE replaces the "Pages" menu item in Studio with "Pages and Resources" and gives access to new features, like the "Live xBlock" for Zoom integration.
+The Course Authoring MFE replaces the "Pages" menu item in Studio with "Pages and Resources" and gives access to new features, like the "Course Live xBlock" for Zoom integration.

 Open-Response Assessments (ORA)